-It is the same for everyone.
-We camp each night in mountain tents; 2 people to a 3-person tent.
-Comfortable mattresses are supplied but you will need a good sleeping bag (available for hire).
+It's the same for everyone.
+We camp each night in mountain tents, 2 people to a tent.
+Comfortable mattresses are supplied.
 We eat meals in a dining tent, sitting at a table.
 Food is varied and plentiful and most special diets can be catered for.
-Porters carry all of your main equipment - you just carry a light daypack.
+Porters carry all your main equipment - you just carry a light daypack.